MrWalkmanDev/AdaptiSound/Documentation/Features.md

 - `show_measure_count:` type `Bool`, If true, show measure count system in the output.
 - `loops:` To add a loop you will need to follow some additional steps:

+Each loop can contain multiple layers, so it will work like a ParallelTrack.
+And additionally, the loop can also randomly play each layer in sequence by setting the `random_sequence` property.

 ![Imgur](https://i.imgur.com/7RFqEQ4.png)

 Loops are resources of `LoopResource` class, you can create a new one as seen in the image above.